ppone/docs/dev/getting-started.md

 Customers are at the core of everything on Invoiced.
 Customers represent a billable entity from your perspective, whether this is a person, organization, or account.
 You must create a customer first before you can invoice or accept payments.

-Every customer supports one of 2 collection modes, `auto` or `manual`.
-Using auto collection mode will enable [AutoPay](autopay) and charge your customer's connected payment source each billing cycle.
-Manual collection mode (the default) will instead issue an invoice that your customer can pay using any of the payment methods you accept.
+Every customer has an AutoPay [AutoPay](autopay) option.
+When enabled this will charge your customer's connected payment source each billing cycle.
+When AutoPay is off (the default) we will instead issue an invoice that your customer can pay using any of the payment methods you accept.

 ```bash
 curl "https://api.invoiced.com/customers" \